The benefits of being in nature, especially for our children, are plentiful, mentally, physically and educationally.

 The Keystone Ancient Forest conservation area was established in 2007 to preserve Oklahoma’s natural forest landscape, and this Oklahoma gem is touted as one of the last great places on Earth by The Nature Conservancy.
 Eight miles of hiking trails traverse through 1,400 acres allowing hikers to explore centuries-old cross-timbers forest to see 500-year-old red cedars and 300-year-old post oak trees, plus deer, American eagles, bobcats, birds, about 80 species of butterflies and more.
 The trails offer beautiful views of Keystone Lake and the Arkansas River basin, too.

-Along the trails, hikers can learn about American author and historian Washington Irving and his travel through the area.
+Along the trails, hikers can learn about American author and historian Washington Irving and his travels through the area.

-The forest is open to the public Thursday through Sunday from 8 a.m. to 2 p.m.
+The forest is open to the public Thursday from 7 a.m. to 2 p.m. and Friday through Sunday, 7 a.m.-6 p.m.
 Volunteer trail guides are available on certain days each month to share about the forest landscape.
+Dogs are allowed on the first and third weekends of each month.
 Stay up to date on upcoming events at facebook.com/

 J.T.
 Nickel Family Nature & Wildlife Preserve